ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 ### aiEditorToolsList

-> AiSuccessResponse aiEditorToolsList()
+> aiEditorToolsList_200_response aiEditorToolsList()

 `GET /api/2.0/ai/editor-tools/list`

-Sanitized DocSpace tool catalog for the editor AI plugin
+List editor tools

-Returns the sanitized catalog of DocSpace tools available to the document editor&#39;s AI plugin - the same composed tool set the DocSpace chat sees, minus the web-search pair the editor already has through its own passthrough.
-Only the name, description, parameters and approval flag of each tool are exposed; transport details never reach the browser.
+Returns the catalogue of DocSpace tools the document editor&#39;s AI plugin may offer the model - the same composed set the DocSpace chat sees, minus the two web-search tools the editor already reaches through its own passthrough. &#x60;entityId&#x60; scopes the catalogue to a room, which decides the room-specific tools it contains.
+Each entry carries exactly four fields: the tool name, its description, its input schema, and whether calling it requires an approval dialog; nothing else is exposed, because the raw listings of system servers carry transport details that must not reach a browser.
+The approval flag follows the same policy the chat engine applies, and a read-only tool comes back needing none - execute a tool with &#x60;POST api/2.0/ai/editor-tools/call&#x60;, which accepts only the names this catalogue reports.

 #### Parameters
 This endpoint does not need any parameter.